jonshiach/graphics-notes/_pages/06_3D_worlds.md

     -1 &\leq -\frac{near}{top}\frac{y}{z}\leq 1
 \end{align*} $$

-If we use [homogeneous co-ordinates](homogeneous-coordinates-section) then this mapping can be represented by the matrix equation
+If we use [homogeneous coordinates](homogeneous-coordinates-section) then this mapping can be represented by the matrix equation

 $$ \begin{align*}
     \begin{pmatrix}